mikeroyal/Asus-ROG-Ally-Guide/Getting Started.md

 [SSHFS-Win](https://github.com/winfsp/sshfs-win) is a minimal port of SSHFS to Windows.
 Looking under the hood it uses Cygwin for the POSIX environment and WinFsp for the FUSE (Filesystem in Userspace) functionality.

 [RiftShare](https://riftshare.app) is a cross platform (Windows, MacOS, Linux) file sharing tool that supports fully encrypted transfers both on the local network and off network using a simple passphrase.
 RiftShare uses [magic-wormhole](https://github.com/magic-wormhole/magic-wormhole) under the hood and is compatible with other magic-wormhole clients.

+[Synology](https://www.synology.com/) is a tool that allows you to easily access and manage files in your Synology Drive on the go.
+Apart from common file types, such as documents, images, videos and music, you can also open Synology Office document, spreadsheets and slides in the user-friendly viewer provided by Drive.

+[Nextcloud](http://nextcloud.com/) is a suite of client-server software for creating and using file hosting services.
+It offers an on-premise Universal File Access and sync platform with powerful collaboration capabilities and desktop, mobile and web interfaces.

+[FileRun](https://hub.docker.com/r/filerun/filerun) is a self-hosted Google Drive alternative.
+It is a full featured web based file manager with an easy to use user interface.

+[FileBrowser](https://hub.docker.com/r/filebrowser/filebrowser) provides a file managing interface within a specified directory and it can be used to upload, delete, preview, rename and edit your files.
+It allows the creation of multiple users and each user can have its own directory.

 [Usermode FTP Server](https://gitlab.com/ergoithz/umftpd) is a tool that let's you start an FTP server as user and transfer files with any FTP client.
 Allowing you to access your files directly with many file browsers' builtin FTP support: Windows File Explorer, Thunar, Gnome Files, Dolphin and many more.